GNOME/gtk/docs/reference/gtk/broadway.md

 Title: The Broadway windowing system
 Slug: broadway

+The GDK Broadway backend provides support for displaying GTK applications in a web browser, using HTML5 and web sockets.

+Broadway was written as an experiment and is not the most actively developed backend.
+It supports the features that were required of GDK backends in GTK 4.0, but may not be up-to-date with the latest developments.

 ## Using GTK with Broadway

-The GDK Broadway backend provides support for displaying GTK applications in a web browser, using HTML5 and web sockets.

-To run your application in this way, first run the broadway server, `gtk-broadwayd`, that ships with GTK:
+To run your application under Broadway, first run the broadway server, `gtk-broadwayd`, that ships with GTK:

 ```